 Experts recommend the use of cuticle nippers just to hack away at the hangnails.
 In beauty schools, although they will teach you how to cut your cuticles, they will tell you to use nippers for cutting painful hangnails showing up under the cuticle and along the nail’s sides.
 Instead, the cuticles should be pushed back through the applying the cuticle remover on every nail.
 Grab an orange stick available at beauty supply stores.
 Wrap cotton on the tip and gently push back the cuticle to achieve the perfect ridge.

-The perfect time for tackling your cuticles is right after stepping outside the shower.
+The perfect time for cutting your cuticles is right after stepping outside the shower.
 This is because this is the time when your skin is easier to push back because they are also softer.
 You can soak your hands as well in warm water until the cuticles become softer.
 This can also work well.

 So, do cuticles grow back?
 The simple answer is yes.